Northern Illinois

-Northern Illinois is a region generally covering the northern third of the U.S. state of Illinois.
+Northern Illinois is a region covering the northern third of the U.S. state of Illinois.
 The region is by far the most populous of Illinois, with nearly 9.7 million residents as of 2010.

 Economics

 Northern Illinois is dominated by the metropolitan areas of Chicago, the Quad Cities, and Rockford, which contain a majority (over 75%) of Illinois' population and economic activity, including numerous Fortune 500 companies and a heavy manufacturing, commercial, retail, service, and office based economy.
 Much of the economic activity of the region is centered in the Chicago Loop, the Illinois Technology and Research Corridor, and the Golden Corridor.
-However, rural sections of this region are highly productive agriculturally, and are part of the Corn Belt.
-The headquarters for John Deere farming equipment are located in Moline.
-Additional smaller cities in this area include Kankakee, LaSalle-Peru, Ottawa, Freeport, Dixon, and Sterling-Rock Falls, which still have predominantly manufacturing and agricultural economies.
-Northern Illinois is also one of the world's busiest freight railroad and truck traffic corridors.
+However, rural sections of this region are highly productive agriculturally and are part of the Corn Belt.
+The John Deere headquarters is located in Moline.
+Additional smaller cities in the region include Kankakee, LaSalle-Peru, Ottawa, Freeport, Dixon, and Sterling-Rock Falls, which have predominantly manufacturing and agricultural economies.
+Northern Illinois is also one of the world's busiest freight railroad and truck traffic corridors, with rail corridors for UP, BNSF, CN, and CPRS running east-west, Interstates 80, 88, and 90 running east-west and Interstates 39 and 94 running north-south.